IWB for refugees: Denmark

 Just giving refugees more rights is not going to automatically solve everything, of course.
 More issues will persist and require further study and expertise to secure the protection of refugees, both nationally and globally.
 The debate around determining someone’s refugee status will remain, but certainly not become any clearer if we do not take studies and recommendations from international experts seriously.
 But it is my hope that, if we learn to focus more on rights within refugee integration, we will see actual improvements making us less likely to fear immigration in general.
 And, crucially; it could bring us closer to having the prerequisite knowledge and understanding to respect people’s right to seek asylum in the first place.

-I wanted to be part of the IWB for Refugees project because I believe that Europe has a responsibility to be an example in their treatment of refugees and asylum seekers, both at national and at EU level.
+I wanted to be part of the IWB for Refugees project because I believe that Europe has a responsibility to be an example in their treatment of refugees and asylum seekers, both at national and EU levels.
 We need to work together for policies based on international conventions, justice and solidarity.